-It is a fact that too few young people are taking up trade opportunities which is leaving a gap in the electrical contracting world.
-For every computer job there are seven so-called “blue collar” jobs, or more, keeping that system a float.
-MIKE ROWE from the Discovery channel show “Dirty Jobs” speaks on TED talk about his lessons learned.
+It is a fact that too few young people are taking up trade opportunities, leaving a gap in the electrical contracting world.
+Are your kids missing a high-paying opportunity?

 Here is the 2008 TED talk where MIKE ROWE discusses the reality of social pressure and the unjustifiable degrading of trade work in society today.

-School brainwashes your child to ignore trades for fancy jobs where few positions are available, the infrastructure of the United States fails due to the lack of talented individuals.
+School brainwashes your child to ignore trades for fancy jobs with few open positions.
+The infrastructure of the United States will fail due to the lack of talented individuals.

 What do you think about MIKE ROWE's TED talk?
-Are you getting actively involved in maintaining technical education in High Schools?
+Are you getting involved in maintaining technical education in High Schools?
 Are you cultivating apprenticeship programs?